 Award Scope and Objectives

-Applications for the Kenneth G. Hancock Memorial Award must describe studies or research that the student has participated in, which address the scope and objectives of green and sustainable chemistry and/or engineering.
-The activity should address one or more principles of green and sustainable chemistry and/or engineering and, more specifically, that address one or more of the following three green chemistry focus areas:
+Applications for the Kenneth G. Hancock Memorial Award must describe studies or research in which the student has participated that address the scope and objectives of green and sustainable chemistry and/or engineering.
+The activity should address one or more principles of green and sustainable chemistry and/or engineering and, more specifically, address one or more of the following three green chemistry focus areas:

 - Use novel reagents or catalysts, especially those that use earth-abundant metals, organocatalysts, biocatalysts, and microorganisms.
-Precious metal (i.e., Pt, Pd, Ru, Rh, Ag, Os, Ir, Au) containing catalysts at concentrations greater than 10 ppm are strongly discouraged unless these are heterogeneous and greater than 95% recyclable.
+Catalytic systems that contain precious metals (e.g., Pt, Pd, Ru, Rh, Ag, Os, Ir, Au) at concentrations greater than 10 ppm are strongly discouraged unless they are heterogeneous and greater than 95% recyclable.

 - The use of greener reaction conditions.
-This focus area involves improving conditions other than the overall design or redesign of a synthesis.
+This focus area involves improving conditions other than the overall design or redesign of a synthetic pathway.
 Greener analytical methods often fall within this focus area.
 Examples include reaction conditions that:

-- Replace hazardous chemicals (starting materials, reagents, etc.) and solvents with chemicals and solvents that have a lower impact on human health and the environment.
+- Replace hazardous chemicals (starting materials, reagents, etc.) and solvents with alternatives that have a lower impact on human health and the environment.

-- Improve energy efficiency, including reactions running closer to ambient (T and P) conditions
+- Improve energy efficiency, including reactions running closer to ambient conditions (temperature and pressure).

 - The design of greener chemicals.
 This focus area involves designing and implementing chemical products that are less hazardous than the products or technologies they replace.
 Examples include chemical products that are:

 - Less hazardous (environmental, health, and safety) than current products.